Notice of Privacy Practices

 Oaklawn Hospital is required by law to maintain the privacy of your health information, to provide you with this Notice of our legal duties and privacy practices, and to abide by the terms of this

-Notice currently in effect.
+Notice that is currently in effect.

 OUR PLEDGE TO YOU:

 We understand that health information about you and your health care is personal.
 We are committed to protecting health information about you.
 We create a record of the care and services you receive from us.
 We need this record to provide you with quality care, bill for your care, and comply with legal requirements.
-This Notice applies to all of the records of your care that we maintain, whether made by our staff, or by the physicians and other health care professionals working with us.
+This Notice applies to all of the records of your care that we maintain, whether made by our staff, by the physicians, or other health care professionals working with us.

 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU.